zainchohan/awesome-array-playground/README.md

-# Awesome Array Playground 🚀
+# Numpy Array Playground 🚀

 Welcome to the Awesome Array Playground repository!
 Here, we explore the world of arrays through tasks like creation, indexing, and manipulation.